 The task of evacuation presented a number of difficulties that had to be overcome.
 First, both fire and police personnel had difficulty in convincing residents that the threat was real.
 The problem of lack of belief seems to have been more acute in Denver than in any other community.
 People frequently refused to believe that a flood was possible in Denver, much less that it was imminent.
-Officials report that some residents had to be forcibly evacuated two or three times, although the validity of these accounts is unknown.
+Some residents had to be forcibly evacuated two or three times.
 Police and fire personnel were forced to patrol areas that had been evacuated and to remove people who had filtered back into the evacuated zones.
-Spectators flocking to the river from all over the city, having heard of the situation via commercial radio broadcasts, caused a tremendous traffic-control problem and made the establishment of perimeter control difficult.
-These people, like many of the evacuees, did not seem to realize the danger and had to be cleared from bridges and to be restrained behind barriers.
+Spectators created the second problem.
+These people flocked to the river from all over the city, having been apprised of the situation via commerical radio broadcasts.
+This led to a tremendous traffic-control problem, and made the establishment of perimeter control more difficult.
+These people, like many of the evacuees, did not seem to realize the danger.
+They had to be cleared from bridges and to be restrained behind barriers.
 A third factor may have complicated the evacuation.
-Evacuees were not directed to any specific place, but were told simply to go to "high ground".
+Evacuees were not directed to any specific place, but were told simply to go to "high ground."
 It appears that this helped to lead to the concentration of large numbers of evacuees and spectators in the areas immediately outside the evacuation zone, thereby complicating perimeter control and adding to the traffic snarl.
-Tn addition to the above problems which were common to many communities, there was the additional problem in Denver of breakdown in interorganizational communication within the city.
+In addition to the above problems which were common to many communities, there was the additional problem in Denver of breakdown in interorganizational communication within the city.